wtgee/projectpanoptes-org/index.md

     page: contact.md
     label: Join Us!
 sub_heading: Discover New Worlds
-textline: A citizen science project which aims to make it easy for anyone to build a low cost, robotic telescope that can be used to detect transiting exoplanets.
+textline: A citizen science project that aims to make it easy for anyone to build a low cost, robotic telescope that can be used to detect transiting exoplanets.
 hero_button:
   text: Learn more